The Berlin Blockade/Airlift

 In many ways the most important consequence of the Blockade was the formation of the North Atlantic Treaty Organisation (NATO) in April 1949.
 The Blockade had demonstrated the West’s military unreadiness and frightened them into making definite preparations.
 Already in March 1948 Britain, France, Belgium, Holland and Luxembourg had signed the Brussels Defence Treaty promising military collaboration in the event of war.
 Now they were joined by the USA, Canada, Portugal, Denmark, Ireland, Italy and Norway.
 All signed the North Atlantic Treaty, agreeing to regard an attack on one of them as an attack on them all and placing their defence forces under a joint NATO command structure.
 This was a highly significant development because it marked the abandonment of isolationism by the United States.

 Finally, after the collapse of the Blockade, two separate German states came into being.
 Since there was no prospect of the Russians allowing a united and ‘free’ Germany to be created, the western powers went ahead alone and set up the Federal Republic of Germany.
 The Russians replied by establishing their own German state, the German Democratic Republic.
-In reponse to Marshall Aid, the Russians set up their own programme known as COMECON (Council of Mutual Economic Aid) under which Stalin was able to link the economies of all Russia’s satellites and influence their economies for the benefit of the Soviet Union.
+In response to Marshall Aid, the Russians set up their own programme known as COMECON (Council of Mutual Economic Aid) under which Stalin was able to link the economies of all Russia’s satellites and influence their economies for the benefit of the Soviet Union.
 Each satellite produced what Stalin wanted it to, so that Poland, for example, concentrated on coal and steel.
 Finally in 1955 the Warsaw Pact was established after West Germany was admitted to NATO.
-The Pact was a miltary alliance between Russia and her satellites, but in practice it was more of a gesture against West German membership of NATO as there was already no doubt about the Soviet’s influence and control over the armed forces of her satellites.
+The Pact was a military alliance between Russia and her satellites, but in practice it was more of a gesture against West German membership of NATO as there was already no doubt about the Soviet’s influence and control over the armed forces of her satellites.
+Problems surrounding Berlin did not go away.
+It led eventually to the construction of the Berlin Wall when Khruschchev challenged President Kennedy.

 In brief then, the main consequences of the Berlin Blockade were:

-* Deterioration of East-West relations to their worst point since 1945
+* Deterioration of East-West relations to their worst point since 1945, escalating the early stages of the Cold War.

 * Psychological boost for the western powers (having succeeded in defending Berlin)